This section describes how to compile the generated code for C# and VB.NET, which references to add and how to use it in your own projects.

 The DQE dlls don't depend on any ADO.NET provider assembly as they all use the .NET DbProviderFactory system and don't need the using project to reference an ADO.NET provider.

 The ADO.NET provider has to be present on the system.
-On .NET Full a valid factory definition in either machine.config or in the application's .config file has to be present.
+On .NET Framework a valid factory definition in either machine.config or in the application's .config file has to be present.
 Most ADO.NET provider installers take care of that for you.
 Additionally you can use the RuntimeConfiguration system.
 The RuntimeConfiguration system is required for .NET Standard as there's no machine.config on .NET Standard/core.

-If you're using Google Cloud Spanner and your project uses .NET Full you have to specify the DbProviderFactory using the RuntimeConfiguration to configure the DbProviderFactory at runtime.
+If you're using Google Cloud Spanner and your project uses .NET Framework you have to specify the DbProviderFactory using the RuntimeConfiguration to configure the DbProviderFactory at runtime.
 See the Google Cloud Spanner specific features section for an example how to do that.

 For Adapter, the generated Database specific project requires a reference to the Google Cloud Spanner Data nuget package.
 This is essential as the generated code uses a type from that package to implement query batching.
 SelfServicing doesn't support query batching so it doesn't require the reference to the ADO.NET provider package.